siquick/bluesky-apps/README.md

 ## Credits

-Bluesky FM was built by Si Quick with inspiration from Simon Willison.
+BlueskyFM was built by Si Quick with inspiration from Simon Willison.